 In Feeling/Filling Into, artist duo LoVid approaches the body and technology with two key aesthetic themes: signals and interaction.
-Presented as an immersive environment in the lobby of Five Manhattan West, the installation features two animations from the Hugs on Tape series, printed vinyl window frames, and a carpet in their signature and vibrant design.
+Presented in the lobby of Five Manhattan West, the installation features two animations from the Hugs on Tape series, printed vinyl window frames, and a carpet in their signature vibrant design.
 The patterns and colors are sourced from the artist’s expansive library of 20+ years of audiovisual recordings.
 Made via digital and analog processes, hardware analog synthesizers convert electrical current into abstract visuals along with new code-based generative imagery.

 The Hugs on Tape series (2021-present) was born out of a time of extreme isolation and highlights the visceral need of humans for physical contact.
 LoVid created these “digital hug simulations” from home recordings of hugs made by friends, along with a range of technological tools.
 The artwork highlights relationships between family, friends, and lovers; each animation is a unique portrait.

 Hugs on Tape courtesy of LoVid and Fridman Gallery.